shikurassefa/stats-preview-component/Readme.md

 # License

-This project is open-source and available under the [MIT License].
+This project is open-source and available under the [](MIT License).